 Boron nitride powder is placed into a ball mill alongside the gases for absorption.
 As the ball mill spins, the collision of the balls, the powder, and the wall of the chamber trigger what they call a mechanochemical reaction that causes the gases inside the chamber to be absorbed by the powder.

-• A new metal hydride aluminum compound – Researchers from Japan also announced in the last few years what they consider a breakthrough in hydrogen storage.
+Currently, the Deakin team has only been able to achieve these results on a remarkably small scale at about two to three liters of material. - A new metal hydride aluminum compound – Researchers from Japan also announced in the last few years what they consider a breakthrough in hydrogen storage.
 Metal hydrides are often touted as a potential solution to hydrogen storage as it allows for the concentration of gas in a solid form.
 However, at the time of the announcement, the best ratio of hydrogen to metal weight achieved was 2 to 3 percent.

 According to the researchers, they developed a simple-structured interstitial aluminum alloy as opposed to the previously produced complex aluminum hydrides.
 However, the process to produce this material required temperatures of 800 degrees Celsius under immense pressure – 10 gigapascals.